 We wrote a high-performance virtual camera driver that doesn't overload the CPU and is compatible with three versions of Windows OS.
-All you need to do to enable broadcast to multiple channels simultaneously is install a driver, configure settings, and then you can add up to 10 video sources to your live stream.
+All you need to do to enable broadcast to multiple channels simultaneously is install the driver, configure settings, and then you can add up to 10 video sources to your live stream.